rchartra/NcCut/docs/source/usage.rst

             from nccut.nccut import NcCut
             NcCut().run()

-For video walkthroughs of NcCut's basic usage, refer to the :doc:`example` section.
+For some example files to try out NcCut, refer to the :doc:`example` section.

 Loading a File
 --------------